Wobblle/AgeLineEuclidiation/README.md

 vvvv READ First vvvv

 *The Bottom Part to Read first (PLEASE ONLY SUPPORT THE SOURCE REPO OF THE REAL PROJECT, THIS IS SATIRE! do not accidentally support or contribute to this fork unironically or otherwise.
 Nothing is real, and that applies double for this fork.
 This is an actual open source project I forked to use in a satire campaign.
 The actual developers have put hard work and thier own time and passion into this (https://github.com/mpiorowski/late-sh/graphs/contributors) should be recognised.
 Please go to https://www.reddit.com/r/tui/comments/1sycuat/ssh_latesh_clubhouse_is_growing_interactive_live/ or the main repo to this project to show that you value this project.
 This fork is meant to be an example of how companies exploit real projects that people make out of the kindness of their heart only to be ignored by someone who wants to monitize and doesn't even care about the product.
 My satire style includes pretending that the work of others was all the idea of the character "chad vibington".
 This is done intentionally for reasons I find disturbing and also a motivation for why I do this.
 Delivering the same satire toned down even a small amount creates a strange situation where it becomes difficult to tell if it is even satire.
 Not everyone would agree that I approach these issues the right way and, frankly, they could be right.
 Authors of the source repo will be reserved the ability to remove, edit this fork for any reason or no reason, no questions asked.

-All Claims and attempts at predatory practices are designed to be over the top ON PURPOSE.
-They exist as gags and nothing more.
-For context, (https://x.com/AsleepiusGames) I am a solo indie game developer with 19 followers on twitter currently and less than 200 wishlists for my game.
-I am well aware that I'm making a game that's 'mid', niche and plainly off beat from the market.
-I am also aware that everyone and their grandma wants to get people to 'support their labor of love'.
-This was the case when I started game development but the market has only become more saturated.
-While I think my intended target audinece would really enjoy my game, I know that most people would not get much value from my game.
-Knowing this, I have realized that a heavy market push and genuine attempt at selling my game would not do well naturally.
-Where does this leave me?
-Either abandon the game and pivot to another idea, or find a market strategy that is designed to get maximum exposure (within the strict hobo budget) with the expectation that I will have less attention on my game but they attention will wide enough to expose my game to the targeted audience I want to actually enjoy my game.
-The idea is that, if I get impressions, rejection is out of personal taste and genuine dislike.
-I think my game would fail at all levels if I tried to twist the narrative or design to fit a wider audience.
-Thus, NullScale was born.
-Owner, Chadwick Eustis Marbleton Vibington III [Heir of Chadwick Vibington 1.0, The grandfather of Chads ex-girlfirends, aquired in a hostile breakup including an aditional middle name from her cousing granted by the court, and son of Chad Vibington 3.0 {beta}]), formally.
-Or just Chad Vibington casually.
-Father of 2 (Patent pending), Chad Vibington 3.1 and his sister, Chad Vibingtina 3.1.copy who chad loves and, frankly, he's real busy right so go ask mom.
-An honest man, hard working and selfless.
-These are traits that Chad has been able to exploit and bill anually through Q5+.
-He's the pioneer of the FaaS (friction as a service) model and chat gpt has affirmed him of this many times while baby walking him through the doc hallucinations.
-What else can I say about Chad?
-Legally, nothing more.
-NullScale is pre-revenue and all current operations are funded by Asleepius Games.
-Chad finds this, frankly, annoying.